 There were line-ups to get into the bike areas, which prompted many riders to chain their bikes nearby.

 Crawford and others who rode to the game said the alternative transportation is a good idea.

-"We've been practising the big bike adventure -- they were looking forward to it as much as the game," said Ryan Kastes, who biked to the stadium from St. Vital with his son, Kade Kastes, and Kade's friend, Peyton Allard.
+"We've been practicing the big bike adventure — they were looking forward to it as much as the game," said Ryan Kastes, who biked to the stadium from St. Vital with his son Kade Kastes and Kade's friend Peyton Allard.
 "So long as the weather is nice, we'll definitely do this again."

 Some people managed to park without paying.
-Rachel Shoquet said she got a free parking spot at Tavern United on Pembina.
+Rachel Shoquet said she managed to get a free parking spot at Tavern United on Pembina.
 She said parking outside of the stadium is much easier for her.

-- Did it work?
-Traffic on both Chancellor Matheson Road and University Crescent was smooth, even with the large number of cars coming through.
+Did It Work: Traffic on both Chancellor Matheson and University Crescent was smooth, even with the large number of cars coming through.

-Police directed the traffic as far back as Bishop Grandin Boulevard at Pembina Highway, and at the two entrance points at University Crescent and Chancellor Matheson.
+Police directed the traffic as far back as Bishop Grandin at Pembina highway, and at the two entrance points at University Crescent and Chancellor Matheson.

 Brian Kaplonski, who attended the exhibition game as well as the recent Taylor Swift concert, said he could notice a difference in the way parking and traffic were managed.

 "Compared to the last game it's like night and day.
-It's a major improvement," he said.
+It's a major improvement," Kaplonski said.